|AT A GLANCE||PRICING||HEADLINE|

 Budget Shoppers — The Casper Wave is not a cheap mattress.
 If you’re on a tight budget, you should consider one of Casper’s other two beds.

-Looking for Springs — As mentioned previously, this is an all-foam mattress and does not use coils of any kind.
+Looking for Springs — As mentioned previously, this is an all-foam mattress and does not use coils of any kind—though they now make the Casper Wave Hybrid mattress.
 If you prefer coils because you’re used to that bounce effect or you think they’ll make the bed more durable, check out our list of the Best Hybrid & Spring Mattresses.

 This is the mattress that basically got the entire industry going.
 Since it first debuted, however, Casper has updated the mattress quite a bit.
 In the 2018 model, they’ve now incorporated a zoned support system similar to that of the Casper Wave.
 It’s not quite as intricate, but it does the job and has elevated this mattress in our eyes.
 We feel that it does a much better job of providing necessary support under your hips and trunk than the prior model.